Emily Blunt and More Stars React to Golden Globes Nominations

 The 2019 Golden Globes nominations are in!

-Now that the nominations have been announced, celebs reactions are starting to roll in!
+Now that the nominations have been announced, celeb reactions are starting to roll in!

 Take a look at all of the nominee reactions below!